 Book Policy Manual

 Section Policies Recommended for the BOE (43.1 Fall 2024 Update)

-Title STAFF TECHNOLOGY ACCEPTABLE USE AND SAFETY
+Title STUDENT TECHNOLOGY ACCEPTABLE USE AND SAFETY

-Code po7540.04
+Code po7540.03

 Status

 Adopted September 26, 2016

 Last Revised April 24, 2023

-7540.04 - STAFF TECHNOLOGY ACCEPTABLE USE AND SAFETY
+7540.03 - STUDENT TECHNOLOGY ACCEPTABLE USE AND SAFETY

 Technology directly affects the ways in which information is accessed, communicated, and transferred in society.
 Educators are expected to continually adapt their means and methods of instruction and the way they approach student learning to incorporate the latest technologies.
-The Board of Education provides District Information & Technology Resources (as defined by Bylaw 0100) (collectively, "District Information & Technology Resources") to support the educational and professional needs of its staff and students.
-The Board provides staff with access to the Internet for educational purposes only and utilizes apps and services (apps/services) (as defined by Bylaw 0100)online educational services/apps to enhance the instruction delivered to its students and to facilitate the staff's work.
+The Board of Education provides Information & Technology Resources (as defined in Bylaw 0100) (collectively, "District Information & Technology Resources") to support the educational and professional needs of its students and staff.
+With respect to students, District Information & Technology Resources afford them the opportunity to acquire the skills and knowledge to learn effectively and live productively in a digital world.
+The Board provides students with access to the Internet for educational purposes only and utilizes apps and services (as defined by Bylaw 0100)online educational services/apps to enhance the instruction delivered to its students.
 The District's computer network and Internet system do not serve as a public access service or a public forum and the Board imposes reasonable restrictions on its use consistent with its stated educational purpose.

-The Board regulates the use of District Information & Technology Resources by principles consistent with applicable local, State, and Federal laws, and the District's educational mission.
-This policy and its related administrative guidelines and any applicable employment contracts and collective bargaining agreements govern the staff's use of District Information & Technology Resources and personal communication devices when they are connected to the District's Information & Technology Resources, including apps/servicesonline educational services/apps, regardless of whether such use takes place on or off school property (see Policy 7530.02).
+The Board regulates the use of District Information & Technology Resources in a manner consistent with applicable local, State, and Federal laws, the District's educational mission, and articulated expectations of student conduct as delineated in the Student Code of Conduct.
+This policy and its related administrative guidelines and the Student Code of Conduct govern students' use of District Information & Technology Resources and students' personal communication devices ("PCDS") when they are connected to District Information & Technology Resources, including apps/servicesonline educational services/apps, regardless of whether such use takes place on or off school property (see Policy 5136).

-Staff members are prohibited from using District Information & Technology Resources to engage in illegal conduct (e.g., libel, slander, vandalism, harassment, theft, plagiarism, inappropriate access, etc.) or conduct that violates this Policy and its related administrative guidelines (e.g., making personal attacks and injurious comments, invading a person's privacy, etc.).
-Nothing herein, however, shall infringe on a staff member's First Amendment rights.
-Because District Information & Technology Technology and Information Resources are not unlimited, the Board may institute restrictions aimed at preserving these resources, such as placing limits on use of bandwidth, storage space, and printers.
+Students are prohibited from using District Information & Technology Resources to engage in illegal conduct (e.g., libel, slander, vandalism, harassment, theft, plagiarism, inappropriate access, etc.) or conduct that violates this Policy and its related administrative guidelines and the Student Code of Conduct (e.g., making personal attacks or injurious comments, invading a person's privacy, etc.).
+Nothing herein, however, shall infringe on students' First Amendment rights.
+Because its Information & Technology Resources are not unlimited, the Board may institute restrictions aimed at preserving these resources, such as placing limits on use of bandwidth, storage space, and printers.

-Staff members have no right or expectation to privacy when using District Information & Technology Resources (including, but not limited to, privacy in the content of their personal files, messages/e-mails, and records of their online activity).
+Students have no right or expectation to privacy when using District Information & Technology Resources (including, but not limited to, privacy in the content of their personal files, messages/e-mails, and records of their online activity).